-When I was 13 years old I made a deal with myself that Dale Cooper was going to get out of the lodge.
-While 13 year-old me has been doing back flips all week long, I’m not getting too cocky about this against-all-odds turn of events.
-I remember how bad the last finale messed me up, and I’ve been pining over this show for the last 27 years.
+When I was 13 years old I made a deal with myself that Dale Cooper was going to get out of the Lodge.
+While 13 year-old me has been doing back flips all week long, I’m not getting too cocky about this Part 16 against-all-odds turn of events.
+I remember how bad the last Twin Peaks finale messed me up, and I’ve been pining over this show for the last 27 years.
 For those of you keeping count, that’s longer than Big Ed was pining for Norma when we first met those two.

 I first saw Twin Peaks when I was 12.
 ABC aired it again over the summer and my mom would tape it on the VCR.
 She watched the show while she was ironing and I’d watch from the top of the split level stairs.
 I didn’t think it would be for me because it was one of those prime time shows that was on the scary side.
 The guy at the end of the bed got under my skin and so did Leo behind the door when Bobby walks into Leo’s house.
 And let’s be frank, unhinged screaming Sarah Palmer was terrifying.
 The show had so many different ways of being overly intense, but it was vivid and all the characters had so much life.
 I was a huge fan of Pete and Big Ed, but Special Agent Dale Cooper owned me immediately the first time he said more than two sentences in a row.
 Twin Peaks was way out of my league.
 And I had to have it.

-I wormed my way closer into the family room and eventually I was watching episodes on the couch and was pretty well versed in the material by the time Kyle MacLachlan hosted Saturday Night Live (which I watched at least the first half hour of for sure), and then Season Two started and I began my Bob-is-in-my-nightmares phase of my life.
-It took me until I was 22 before I noticed how Laura was screaming in Ronnette’s train car memory.
-I just remembered Bob hitting her with that rock until she was silent.
+I wormed my way closer into the family room and eventually I was watching episodes on the couch and was pretty well versed in the material by the time Kyle MacLachlan hosted Saturday Night Live (which I watched at least the first half hour of for sure).
+Then Season 2 started and I began my BOB-is-in-my-nightmares phase of my life.
+It took me until I was 22 before I noticed exactly how Laura was screaming in Ronnette’s train car memory.
+I just remembered BOB hitting her with that rock until she was silent.
 This show has a darkness unlike anything else.
 This isn’t just Criminal Minds-level depravity, it gets in your head.
-Bob as an inhabiting spirit was quite the metaphor for a boy right on the edge of puberty, of turning into someone new before I had any idea what being a teenager would really be like.
-When part of me worried I could turn into a monster instead, and what better monster than Bob.
+BOB as an inhabiting spirit was quite the metaphor for a boy right on the edge of puberty, of turning into someone new before I had any idea what being a teenager would really be like.
+When part of me worried I could turn into a monster instead, and what better monster than BOB.
 I don’t even want to do the math on how many months I did contortions so I didn’t have to look at myself in the bathroom mirror, you know, just in case.
 But I didn’t watch the show because of the darkness, I watched it because I knew Dale Cooper could fight back that darkness.
 I had full-on hero worship that this man could figure out a way to teach that darkness a lesson.

 I did stop watching for about five months, but I didn’t stop because of Maddie’s murder, I stopped because the show didn’t feel like it used to when it came back from the holiday break.
 I don’t remember Denise Bryson appearing, but I did remember Little Nicky almost dropping the car on Dick Tremayne.
 And Cooper was in his lumberjack phase.
 There was no darkness and he wasn’t fighting it.
 I needed to take a break.
 It was my Ed-and-Norma-break-up moment.

-In 2006 I finally got The Autobiography of Special Agent Dale Cooper: My Life, My Tapes and was severely disappointed by how lacking Cooper was in sensitivity, intuition and general understanding of people, not to mention how the Caroline/Cooper “romance” happened in less than six pages and it was in between chapters when Cooper somehow decided Windom was the mastermind behind the whole thing.
+In 2006 I finally got The Autobiography of Special Agent Dale Cooper: My Life, My Tapes and was severely disappointed by how lacking Cooper was in sensitivity, intuition and general understanding of people, not to mention how the Caroline/Cooper “romance” happened in less than six pages, or how it was in between chapters when Cooper somehow decided Windom was the mastermind behind the whole thing.
 It gave me nothing to work with in my quest to rescue Cooper.

 Every new expansion went laterally rather than onward.
 It’s all enriching, and it does deepen what we know of that wonderful town, so it’s not a problem, but it doesn’t encourage anyone to unplant their feet either.
 I love the town (so much so that I have a disproportionate love for the Access Guide) but forward progress just didn’t happen.
 The cliffhanger of all cliffhangers just wasn’t something I was going to see a conclusion to.
 That’s just my lot.
 Every step forward would be a step to the side eventually; we just didn’t know it yet.
 And it wasn’t even pessimism on my part, it was just the way things were for over two decades.
 I went into that proverbial Diner every day of my life knowing full well it wasn’t going to happen, but I needed to wave at it awkwardly anyway.
 Because I loved it.